-The Engineering Manager will be responsible for coordination of turnover and acceptance testing after the refurbishment and construction contractor(s) have completed as-built drawing verification, purging and flushing, cleaning, hydrostatic testing, system turnover, initial calibration of instrumentation in accordance with procedures, design documents, and installation specifications.
-Integrated systems testing will then be performed as required by pertinent design codes or the QAPD that were not performed by the contractor prior to turnover.
+The Engineering Manager will be responsible for coordination of turnover and acceptance testing after the refurbishment and construction contractor(s) have completed: (a) as-built drawing verification; (b) purging and flushing, cleaning; (c) hydrostatic testing; (d) system turnover; (e) initial calibration of instrumentation in accordance with procedures; (f) design documents; and (g) installation specifications.
+Integrated systems testing will then be performed as required by pertinent design codes or the QAPD that were not performed by the contractor before turnover.
 The testing will principally be associated with IROFS and will demonstrate that the IROFS are capable of performing their intended function.
-The testing will generally occur prior to the introduction of licensed material.
-Pre-operational tests not required before the introduction of licensed material may be performed following introduction of the licensed material into the process.
+The testing will generally occur before the introduction of licensed material.
+Pre-operational tests not required before the introduction of licensed material into the process.